zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Intuitively, a harmonic produces an equivalent amount of vibration regardless of the sign of its frequency.

 What happens when we Fourier transform a periodic function?
-Combining Eqn.
-3.1 and 4.4,
+By combining Eqn.
+3.1 and 4.4, we obtain

 $$ \tag{4.9}
 \begin{aligned}